cmayron/Legal-Calculus/README.md

 <p align="center">
+  <strong>#

-  <strong>LCES Legal Calculus Educational System is a procedural-literacy framework for understanding why legal outcomes happen, how legal actors behave, and how to respond in a structured, reviewable way.</strong>
+**LCES Legal Calculus Educational System™** is a procedural-literacy framework for understanding why legal outcomes happen, how legal actors behave, and how to respond in a structured, reviewable way.</strong>
 </p>